loeeeee/wiki-search/.clinerules/development_rules.md

 Always avoid module level constant.

+Always import module at the top of the file, unless specifically consent by the user.

 ## Documentation

 Always document concise implementation details and basic usage in docs-vibe/ with a sequential file name.